GatorEducator/dockagator/README.md

 ## Run

-Execute the following `docker run` command to execute `gradle grade` as a containerized application.
+Execute the following `docker run` command to start `gradle grade` as a containerized application.

 ```bash